-BVHS has several planned improvements over the next year.
-We have a portable building which is used as a faculty work room and occasionally as a classroom for extra classes, (i.e. PE 2 periods).
-It is going to be removed and replaced with another space that will extend from our current office structure, and will serve as a staff work/break room.
-In addition, adjacent to that space another structure is planned as a location for our Alternative Learning Center, a hybrid independent study program that will serve all district students, and will be located adjacent to but separate from the BVHS campus.
+BVHS has several planned improvements over the next few years.
+We have a portable building which is used as a faculty work room and occasionally as a classroom for extra classes, (i.e. PE, 1 period).
+Eventually, it is planned for removal and replacement with another space that will extend from our current office structure, and will serve as a staff work/break room.
+Our most recent inspection revealed several areas needing improvement that our district maintenance staff have been working to address.